...is a Game Designer, Developer, and Software Engineer.

 Natural Selection 2

 Natural Selection 2 was an enormously ambitious game by Unknown Worlds Entertainment (UWE).
 It blended FPS action and RTS tactics in a team-based, multiplayer game.
-After launch, UWE called upon the most active members of the NS2 community to form a Community Development Team to take the game to its next level.
-What better way to evolve a game than to hand it over to those people on earth who know it best and love it the most?
+After launch, UWE called upon the most active members of the NS2 community to help continue to update and grow the game.

 Call of Duty: Ghosts 2013